-Day 1 : Arrival in Carcassonne
+Day 1 : Arrival in Toulouse

 You have a relaxing, easy ride today, as it leaves Carcassonne and follows the roads and bike paths along the Canal (flat!).
-Your route takes you through a mix of villages with odd names, stemming from the regional language, which for centuries was not French, but the local "Occitan": Marseillette, Puichéric (with its 13th century church and annual pig festival!) and La Redorte.
-You pass a first feat of canal engineering as well, the bridge of Orbiel, taking the canal over the Orbiel River!
-At the end of the day leave the canal bike path to ride through the tiny roads and villages of the picturesque Minervois vineyards – perhaps stop for a wine tasting, as your ride is almost finished!
+Your route takes you through a mix of villages with odd names, stemming from the regional language, which for centuries was not French, but the local "Occitan": Marseillette, Puichéric (with its 13th century church and annual pig festival) and La Redorte.
+You pass another feat of canal engineering as well, the bridge of Orbiel, taking the canal over the Orbiel River!
+At the end of the day leave the canal bike path to ride through the tiny roads and villages of the picturesque Minervois vineyards – perhaps stop for a wine tasting, as your ride is almost finished...
 Your goal is the beautiful Chateau de Siran, in the heart of the village of the same name.
 Dinner at your hotel this evening.

-Day 4 : Siran to Cabezac 39 km
+Day 5 : Siran to Cabezac

 Your ride today starts in the middle of a beautiful terrain of vineyards and small villages, before returning to the Canal bike path in Homps, an ancient commercial port, where the regional barrels of wine were loaded into boats for the journey to Bordeaux.
 The small village today is charming and quite tranquil, making it hard to imagine its busy past.
 You’ll continue along the Canal bike path all the way to Le Somail, with its pretty bridges, at which point you leave the canal again to pedal through the olive groves, vineyards, and flowered fields of the scenic surrounding countryside.
 You are headed for the hamlet of Cabezac, sitting on the Cesse River, with its natural still pools.
 By the hotel, using the river for power, is a working olive mill, where you can stop for a taste of the production of the "eternal trees".
 Night in Cabezac itself, with dinner at the hotel's excellent restaurant.

-Day 5 : Cabezac to Villeneuve-les-Beziers 55 km
+Day 6 : Cabezac to Villeneuve-les-Beziers

 Your ride today is pretty, and easy, not following the bike path, but tiny un-trafficked roads, through vineyards and fields.
 You are heading towards the Mediterranean Coast, passing the lively town of Serignan, and then on to Valras.
 This former fishing village at the mouth of the River Orb has retained its old charms with its seafront reminiscent of Nice, its beautiful turn of the century villas, and its Casino.
 The fishermen of the village sell their fresh wares in the traditional covered market every morning.
 There are 4 km of pristine beach, and a lively marina with over 220 boats moored up the edges of the Orb River.
-Visit the unusual Palais de la Maquette, a museum in a previous restaurant, with displays of LEGO and K’nex models, some of which have made it into the Guinness Book of World Records!
+Visit the unusual Palais de la Maquette, a museum/shop in a previous restaurant, with displays of LEGO and K’nex models, some of which have made it into the Guinness Book of World Records!
 The ride is short so you can enjoy the beach, or take the time to return to Beziers for some explorations at the end of the day.

-Day 7 : Villeneuve-les-Beziers to Sete 44 km
+Day 8 : Villeneuve-les-Beziers to Sete

 Before leaving town, be sure to visit the old town centre.
 You can buy fruit, bread, and cheese at the market for your picnic.
 You will ride right to the end of the Canal de Midi today, saying good-bye to it, as it empties in to the sea at Agde.
 Stop to admire the beautiful Renaissance buildings of this town, as well as its St Stephen’s Cathedral.
 From there, enjoy the luxury of the beautiful new bike path that follows the sandy beach for 12 kilometres before arriving in the lively port town of Sete itself.
 Be sure to pack your bathing suit today as you will want to jump into the waves!
 Dinner in Sete this evening is included.

-Day 8: Extra day in Sete
+Day 9: Extra day in Sete

 Optional ride back to the beach

 Sete is a lively and charming port town.
 After your breakfast, walk the few steps to the covered market hall, the heart of the neighbourhood, and open every morning; you can take the opportunity to buy a few things from the vendors for a picnic, and then head back a few kilometres along the bike path of the Mediterranean, to hang out for the day enjoying the sun and waves!!!
 If you want, be back in Sete later in the afternoon to join the daily tour of the “Criée”, the return to port of the town’s fishermen, the fluid ballet of them unloading their goods, with the “music” of the seagulls flying around, and then on to watch the daily fish auction.
 You can also join one of the various boat or fishing tours offered by locals, or take a hike up the 400 steps to Mont Saint Clair, to enjoy the panorama onto the port and town.

-Day 9 : Departure - Bon Voyage!
+Day 10 : Departure - Bon Voyage!